Taoist breathing in Sedgefield

 Taoist breathing is about relaxing strain, not trying harder

 The practice works by softening breath downward, releasing strain, and returning awareness to the lower dantian.
 Instead of forcing intensity, it develops steadier internal rhythm and calmer attention.
+It is taught as a direct support for Tai Chi, Qi Gong, and breath workshops rather than as a performance technique.

 • Breathe lower and more quietly